|Product name||Contract length||Download limit||# of TV channels||Download speed*||Monthly cost|

 The following providers all offer TV broadband deals:

-Sky and BT are often cited as the two giants of the satellite TV world due to their exclusive sports coverage, but if sports aren’t your thing then your options expand to Virgin Media, Vodafone, TalkTalk and NOW TV.
+Sky and BT are often cited as the leading TV companies in the UK thanks to their proprietary sports services, but other major providers include Virgin Media, Vodafone, TalkTalk and NOW TV.

-The coverage of TV channels, as well as internet speeds, will vary from provider to provider and package to package.
-For the most part, all these providers offer the same core TV channels such as terrestrial channels and their HD counterparts, the main Sky channels and entertainment channels such as SYFY and Discovery Channel.
-The standard internet offering of major providers is superfast broadband.
+The availability of TV channels and the performance of internet speeds inevitably varies from provider to provider and package to package.
+For the most part, these companies offer the same core TV content – terrestrial channels and their HD counterparts, the main Sky channels including Sky Arts, and British entertainment platforms like Quest and HGTV.
+Most internet service providers (ISPs) provide superfast broadband as standard.

-Upgrade to include Netflix subscription, Sky Cinema access and Sky Sports
+Upgrade for Netflix subscriptions, 11 Sky Cinema and 11 Sky Sports channels

 Limited BT Sport access

 One of Sky’s best TV and broadband packages includes superfast internet, Netflix, free evening and weekend calls and Sky Cinema access.
-This package also comes with Sky Go, a catch-up app that lets you access shows anywhere.
+This package also comes with the Sky Go app that lets you access shows on-demand from anywhere.

-BT is one of the UK’s most trusted providers of phone and internet.
-It offers:
+BT is one of the UK’s most trusted providers of phone and internet services, while its TV coverage includes:

 Up to 55 premium channels